sven-ito/rfid-blocking-poc/README.md

 ## Tutorials & GitHub Repos

-There are several tutorials/code repos on GitHub out there - a lot of them (including the board distributor's) rather describing how to get the module running with Arduino.
+There are several tutorials/code repos on GitHub out there.
+A lot of them (including the board distributor's) are rather describing how to get the module running with Arduino.
 The most useful to me were:

 **GitHub Repos:**

-* https://github.com/mxgxw/MFRC522-python (Raspberry/Python2, first steps, basic examples)
+* https://github.com/mxgxw/MFRC522-python (**Raspberry/Python2**, first steps, basic examples)
-* https://github.com/miguelbalboa/rfid (Arduino/C++, very well documented, many examples)
+* https://github.com/miguelbalboa/rfid (**Arduino/C++**, very well documented, many examples)
-* https://github.com/pimylifeup/MFRC522-python (Raspberry/Python3, better logging/debugging also ships as pip library)
+* https://github.com/pimylifeup/MFRC522-python (**Raspberry/Python3**, better logging/debugging also ships as pip library)

 **Tutorials:**